stackia/acme.sh-homeassistant-addon/README.md

 This a home assistant integration of the acme.sh project.
 It allows to generate a TLS certificate using the ACME protocol.

 ## Configuration
-Tested with the *dns_cf* configuration but It should work, the dnsEnvVariables can be configured with any environment required for acme.sh to work.
+Tested with the *dns_namecheap* configuration but It should work, the dnsEnvVariables can be configured with any environment required for acme.sh to work.

 ```yaml
 accountemail: mail@example.com